Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 This condition determines the value of the proper frequency $\omega_\text{a}$ of each black hole appropriate to the corotation state.
-When expanded to 2PN order the condition~\eqref{corotcond} leads to Eq.~\eqref{corot} that we have already used in Section~\ref{sec:ICO}.
+When expanded to 2PN order the condition \eqref{corotcond} leads to Eq.~\eqref{corot} that we have already used in Sect.~\ref{sec:ICO}.
 With Eq.~\eqref{corotcond} imposed, the first law \eqref{firstlawspin} simplifies considerably:

 This is almost identical to the first law for non-spinning binaries given by Eq.~\eqref{firstlaw}; indeed it simply differs from it by the substitutions $c_\text{a} \rightarrow 1$ and $\mu_\text{a} \rightarrow m_\text{a}$.
 Since the irreducible mass $\mu_\text{a}$ of a rotating black hole is the spin-independent part of its total mass $m_\text{a}$, this observation suggests that corotating binaries are very similar to non-spinning binaries, at least from the perspective of the first law.
-Finally we can easily reconcile the first law \eqref{firstlawcorot} for corotating systems with the known first law of binary black hole mechanics~\cite{FUS02}, namely
+Finally we can easily reconcile the first law \eqref{firstlawcorot} for corotating systems with the known first law of binary black hole mechanics given by \eqref{BBHmechanics}.
+Indeed, since the surface area is related to the irreducible mass by $\mu_\text{a}^2 = A_\text{a}/(16\pi)$, it suffices to make the formal identification in Eq.~\eqref{firstlawcorot}:

-Indeed it suffices to make the formal identification in Eq.~\eqref{firstlawcorot} of $c_\text{a} z_\text{a}$ with $4 \mu_\text{a} \kappa_\text{a}$, where $\kappa_\text{a}$ denotes the constant surface gravity, and using the surface areas $A_\text{a}=16\pi\mu_\text{a}^2$ instead of the irreducible masses of the black holes.
-This shows that the heuristic model based on the constitutive relations \eqref{dmn} is able to capture the physics of corotating black hole binary systems.
+where $\kappa_\text{a}$ denotes the constant surface gravity.
+In particular, for two black holes on circular orbits, but far enough apart so that they can be viewed -- in first approximation -- as isolated, the surface gravity $\kappa_\text{a}\to (4\mu_\text{a})^{-1}$, while for the point particles we have both $z_\text{a}\to 1$ and $c_\text{a}\to 1$.
+The nice correspondence \eqref{correspondence} shows that the heuristic model based on the constitutive relations \eqref{dmn} is able to capture the physics of corotating black hole binary systems.

-\subsection{Post-Newtonian approximation versus gravitational self-force}
+\subsubsection{Post-Newtonian approximation versus gravitational self-force}